Omni3D: A Large Benchmark and Model for 3D Object Detection in the Wild: The Benchmark

 \subsection{Dataset Analysis}

-We curate \dataset from a collection of publicly available data sources, namely SUN RGB-D~\cite{song2015sun}, ARKitScenes~\cite{dehghan2021arkitscenes}, Hypersim~\cite{hypersim}, Objectron~\cite{objectron2021}, KITTI~\cite{Geiger2012CVPR} and nuScenes~\cite{caesar2020nuscenes}.
-Each of these datasets are either designed specifically for 3D object detection or contain 3D cuboid annotations which we re-purpose accordingly.
-We semantically align object categories from each data source via manual association which results in a set of 97 categories.
-Critically, all cuboids are converted to a \textit{unified 3D camera coordinate system}.
-There are a total of 234,152 images with more than 3 million annotations.
-We split the dataset into 175k images for train, 19k for val and 39k for test, consistent with splits from original sources when available, and otherwise free of video sequences overlapping in splits. \dataset has images from indoor and outdoor domains.
-We denote respective subsets as \datasetin (SUN RGB-D, Hypersim, ARKit), and \datasetout (KITTI, nuScenes).
-Note that Objectron, which primarily comprises close-up objects, is used only in the \textit{full} \dataset setting.
+\mypar{Splits.} We split the dataset into 175k/19k/39k images for train/val/test respectively, consistent with original splits when available, and otherwise free of overlapping video sequences in splits.
+We denote indoor and outdoor subsets as \datasetin (SUN RGB-D, Hypersim, ARKit), and \datasetout (KITTI, nuScenes).
+Objectron, with primarily close-up objects, is used only in the \textit{full} \dataset setting.

-\mypar{Layout statistics.} Fig.~\ref{fig:dataset_stats}(a) shows in the top row the distribution of object centers onto the image plane by projecting centroids on the XY-plane, and in the bottom row the distribution of object depths by projecting centroids onto the XZ-plane.
-We compare \dataset to the most popular benchmarks for 3D object detection (SUN RGB-D and KITTI) and 2D object detection (COCO~\cite{lin2014microsoft} and LVIS~\cite{gupta2019lvis}).
-We find that \dataset's spatial distribution has a center bias, similar to 2D datasets.
+\mypar{Layout statistics.} Fig.~\ref{fig:dataset_stats}(a) shows the distribution of object centers onto the image plane by projecting centroids on the XY-plane (top row), and the distribution of object depths by projecting centroids onto the XZ-plane (bottom row).
+We find that \dataset's spatial distribution has a center bias, similar to 2D datasets COCO and LVIS.
 Fig.~\ref{fig:dataset_stats}(b) depicts the relative object size distribution, defined as the square root of object area divided by image area.
 Objects are more likely to be small in size similar to LVIS (Fig. 6c in~\cite{gupta2019lvis}) suggesting that \dataset is also challenging for 2D detection, while objects in \datasetout are noticeably smaller.

 The bottom row of Fig.~\ref{fig:dataset_stats}(a) normalizes object depth in a $[0, 20\text{m}]$ range, chosen for visualization and satisfies $88\%$ of object instances; \dataset depth ranges as far as $300$m.
 We observe that the \dataset depth distribution is far more diverse than SUN RGB-D and KITTI, which are biased toward near or road-side objects respectively.
-See Appendix for each data source plot distribution.
-Fig.~\ref{fig:dataset_stats}(a) demonstrates \dataset's rich diversity in spatial distribution and depth which suffers significantly less bias than existing 3D benchmarks and is comparable in complexity to common 2D datasets.
+See Appendix for each data source distribution plot.
+Fig.~\ref{fig:dataset_stats}(a) demonstrates \dataset's rich diversity in spatial distribution and depth which suffers significantly less bias than existing 3D benchmarks and is comparable in complexity to 2D datasets.